-Precious Metal Bullion and Coins
+111. Precious Metal Bullion and Coins

-Citation: Section 1115(a)(27)

-Effective Date: September 1, 1989

 Description: Precious metal bullion and coins sold for investment are exempt.

 112. Computer Software Transferred to Affiliated Corporations

 Description: Computer software that was originally purchased as a nontaxable custom computer program and is subsequently sold by the original purchaser to a corporation that is a member of an affiliated group to which the original purchaser also belongs, is exempt from tax.